juicedata/juicefs/docs/en/faq.md

 See ["Write Cache in Client"](guide/cache_management.md#writeback) for more information.

-### Does JuiceFS currently support distributed caching?
+### Does JuiceFS support distributed cache?

-As of the release of JuiceFS 1.0, this feature is not supported.
+[Distributed cache](https://juicefs.com/docs/cloud/guide/distributed-cache) is supported in our enterprise edition.

 ## Mount Related Questions